GuardianUI/documentation/api/gui.md

 #### Inputs

-* `chainId` - The network chain ID to update the wallet provider to
+* `chainId` - The desired network chain ID to update the wallet provider

 #### Usage